hhstechgroup/development-practices/standards/unit-test-standards.md

 Nearly all code should be tested.
 This should be close to 100% coverage which includes all paths through the code.
 Changes to the code should cause some test to break.
 Typically the only code not tested is code that returns or sets a property

 # Background
 Unit Testing has been an important part of the Agile community since the beginning.
-Unit testing benefits has expanded beyond just testing that code works.
-Unit tests can be used to:
+Unit testing has benifits beyond just testing code works correctly.
+Unit tests provides many benefits including:
 * design code
 * documentation
 * working examples